Bandwidth/api-docs/site/docs/webrtc/about.md

 - **subscriptions** - essentially who "listens to" whom.
 It is possible to create complex topologies to address specific application needs
 - **media** - the specific media that is exchanged between any subscribed participants and/or sessions

-With these elements under applicaiton control almost any real time communication imaginable can be created.
+With these elements under application control almost any real time communication imaginable can be created.

 The details of this model and its control are covered in greater detail in the document section [Bandwidth WebRTC Model Details](overview.md)